OSC/ood-documentation/latest/_sources/reference/files/ondemand-d-ymls.rst.txt

 .. _custom_javascript_files:
 .. describe:: custom_javascript_files (Array<String>, [])

-  List of relative URLs to custom javascript files to include in all Dashboard pages.
+  List of relative URLs to custom JavaScript files to include in all Dashboard pages.
-  These javascript files can be used to customize the behavior of the Dashboard.
+  These JavaScript files can be used to customize the behavior of the Dashboard.

   The relative path will be prefixed with the value of the ``public_url`` property.

   Default
-    Empty list, no custom javascript files will be included.
+    Empty list, no custom JavaScript files will be included.

     .. code-block:: yaml

       custom_javascript_files: []

   Example
-    Add two custom Javascript files: ``/myfolder/navigation.js`` and ``/myfolder/pinned_apps.js`` to the Dashboard.
+    Add two custom JavaScript files: ``/myfolder/navigation.js`` and ``/myfolder/pinned_apps.js`` to the Dashboard.

     .. code-block:: yaml